fmalmeida/easy_circos/docs/quickstart.rst

 Create text labels
 """"""""""""""""""

-For creating text labels we provide an script that is called as:
+For creating text labels we provide an script that is executed as:

 * ``plot_circos [ --gff2labels <FEATURES> <PATTERN> <ATTRIBUTE> <COLOR> <GFF> ]``

   + <FEATURES> --> select GFF files that has this string as features (3rd column).
   + <PATTERN> --> select GFF lines that have this pattern.
-  + <ATTRIBUTE> --> use the value of this key from the GFF attributes columns (9th column)
+  + <ATTRIBUTE> --> use the value of this key from the GFF attributes columns (9th column) as label
   + <COLOR> --> give this labels the following color
   + <GFF> --> use this GFF

 .. note::

   For <FEATURES> and <PATTERN> users can use "" to match anything, and "|" to match more than one string.
 E.g. ``plot_circos --gff2labels "" "acrA|mdt" ID red ecoli_k12.gff``.

 Thus, to create a circos compliant text label file we can run: